 We’re protecting the railway line for passengers and the people of Dawlish

-The new wall will cost £80million and be delivered in two phases.
+The new wall will cost £80million and is being delivered in two phases.
 The first phase, which runs for approximately 400m from Colonnade underpass, west of Dawlish station, to Boat Cove has now been built, ensuring that this section of railway is more resilient for future generations.
-Installation of fencing, lighting, seating and cosmetic work continues and will be completed in early-mid 2021.

 How did we get here?